PATEA HISTORICAL SOCIETY

 • Patea WWI Memorial

-• Whenuakura WWI Soldiers
+• Whenuakura WWI & WWII Soldiers

 • Waitotara WWI Memorial